sgoettel/epistoMap_csv/README.md

 ## Prerequisites

-To run this script, you need Python 3.x installed on your system along with Folium and Pandas libraries.-
+To run you need Python 3.x along with Folium and Pandas libraries.

 You can install these packages using pip: